Estlink: Description

-Estlink 2 will be a classic bidirectional monopolar high-voltage direct current connection with line-commutated converter thyristors.
-Its maximum transmission rate will be 650 MW and it will operate with a voltage of 450 kV.
-Its estimated cost is about €320 million, of which converter stations cost €100 million and cable €180 million.
+Estlink 2 is a classic bidirectional monopolar high-voltage direct current connection with line-commutated converter thyristors.
+Its maximum transmission rate is 650 MW and it operates with a voltage of 450 kV.
+Its estimated cost was about €320 million, of which converter stations cost €100 million and cable €180 million.
 The European Commission has decided to allocate €100 million to the project.